-With the recent high-profile sexual harassment case of Kristy Fraser-Kirk against ex-David Jones CEO Mark McInnes, sexual harassment is on everyone’s radar.
+Since the high-profile sexual harassment case of Kristy Fraser-Kirk against ex-David Jones CEO Mark McInnes, sexual harassment has been on everyone’s radar.
 This is a serious though often hidden issue, and it’s important that people are aware of what constitutes sexual harassment, and understand their rights and obligations.

 In 2008, the Australian Human Rights Commission found that 22 per cent of women and five per cent of men aged 18 to 64 had experienced sexual harassment in the workplace in their lifetime, with four per cent of people experiencing it in the last five years.
 However, the large majority of harassment cases go unreported – only 16 per cent of those who have been sexually harassed in the last five years made a formal complaint or report, compared to 32 per cent in 2003.